September 11 attacks: Crashes

 Three buildings in the World Trade Center collapsed due to fire-induced structural failure.
-Although the South Tower was struck around seventeen minutes after the North Tower, the plane's impact zone was far lower, at a much faster speed, and into a corner, with the unevenly-balanced additional structural weight causing it to collapse first at 9:59 a.m., having burned for exactly 56 minutes (Note: NIST and the 9/11 Commission both state that the collapse began at 9:58:59 a.m., which is rounded to 9:59 for simplicity.
+Although the South Tower was struck around seventeen minutes after the North Tower, the plane's impact zone was far lower, at a much faster speed, and into a corner, with the unevenly-balanced additional structural weight causing it to collapse first at 9:59 a.m., having burned for 56 minutes (Note: NIST and the 9/11 Commission both state that the collapse began at 9:58:59 a.m., which is rounded to 9:59 for simplicity.
 If the commission's claim that the South Tower was struck at 9:03:11 is to be believed, then the collapse began 55 minutes and 48 seconds after the crash, not 56 minutes.) in the fire caused by the crash of United Airlines Flight 175 and the explosion of its fuel.
-The North Tower lasted another 29 minutes and 24 seconds before collapsing at 10:28: a.m., (Note: The exact time of the North Tower's collapse initiation is disputed, with NIST dubbing the moment it began to collapse as being 10:28:22 a.m. and the 9/11 Commission recording the time as 10:28:25.) one hour, forty-one minutes, and fifty-three seconds after being struck by American Airlines Flight 11.
+The North Tower lasted just under 29 and a half minutes longer, before collapsing at 10:28 a.m., (Note: The exact time of the North Tower's collapse initiation is disputed, with NIST dubbing the moment it began to collapse as being 10:28:22 a.m. and the 9/11 Commission recording the time as 10:28:25.) just under one hour and forty-two minutes after being struck by American Airlines Flight 11.

 When the North Tower collapsed, debris fell on the nearby 7 World Trade Center building (7 WTC), damaging the building and starting fires.
 These fires burned for nearly seven hours, compromising the building's structural integrity, and 7 WTC collapsed at 5:21 p.m.
 The west side of the Pentagon sustained significant damage.